GarrickPinon/PennyBot_LLM_Agentic_RAG/README.md

 The script is currently set to test 25 questions.
 Feel free to change this.
 The line is `df = df.head(25)`.
 Results show mean accuracy and score distribution across all questions.

 ## Notes
-- Saves progress periodically in case of interruptions
+- Saves progress periodically in case of interruptions in `runs\base_eval_partial.csv`
 - Judge provides brief explanations for each score